 We want to build a class of generous, empathetic, and positive individuals, so we also assess for the ability of applicants to handle frustration and new topics.

-Here is a list of resources to help you out.
 We also highly encourage you to meet us in person!
-Come to our meetups and workshops or email us.
+Come to one of our events or simply contact us!

 We do not have a maximum amount of times you can interview.
 If you do not pass our technical assessment, we will provide you with feedback and resources on how to improve.

-The deadline to pass the interview for each cohort is one month before the cohort start date.
+The deadline to pass the interview for each cohort is one month before the cohort start date, but exceptions can be made based on experience and skill-level.

-Prospective students are highly motivated and have shown an initiative to learn the basics of coding on their own.
+Prospective students are highly motivated and have shown an initiative to learn the basics of coding.
 We do not care about background or previous education.
 We look at what applicants are like as people and how they tackle frustration and challenges.

 "Too few Japanese change jobs and embrace new challenges.
-Too few study computer coding and English to a level that is useful in business."
-Source
+Too few study computer coding and English to a level that is useful in business"

 The world of technology and software communicates in English.